-Elf, starring comedian sweetheart Will Ferrell, has become a cherished Christmas classic filled with lessons about finding out who you are, taking chances on people and learning how to function completely out of your element.
+The movie, Elf, starring comedian sweetheart Will Ferrell, is a cherished Christmas classic filled with lessons about finding out who you are, taking chances on people and learning how to function completely out of your element.
 It bears a striking resemblance to the same nerve-wracking journey most new hires embark upon when accepting a new job.

 Managers have to handle these new employees as well to ensure employee retention.
 If the hiring manager or HR Professional isn’t prepared to bring in a new employee and help them get set up, communicate employee expectations and set goals for the first few weeks, then new hires may drift aimlessly from week to week, wasting precious training and engagement time.

 Employers are trying to compete in a candidate-driven market and seek new ways to drive up retention by keeping the workforce satisfied.
 While this awareness is smart, efforts are often made too late, resulting in unfavorable turnover.
 In the case of Buddy the Elf, he managed to make it out on top, but only after a confusing and, at times, painful introduction to the human world.
 Had someone onboarded him better in the beginning, things might have gone differently for him…

 So what can we learn from modern holiday classic Elf?
 Let’s see:

 “Son of a Nutcracker!”